gradle/gradle/design-docs/play-support.md

     - Changed coffeescript source produces changed minified javascript
     - Removal of javascript source removes minified javascript
     - Removal of coffeescript source removes both minified and non-minified javascript

+### Story: Documentation and release notes for Play support

+Before the support for Play framework is fully usable and can be properly 'released' we need to add documentation and release notes.

 ## Feature: Developer chooses target Play, Scala and/or Java platform